Gastric suction is a procedure to empty the contents of your stomach.

 - Hole (perforation) in the esophagus

-- Tube may be placed into the airway instead of the esophagus
+- Placing the tube into the airway (windpipe) instead of the esophagus

 - Minor bleeding